miroesli/.dotfiles/docs/ARCH_INSTALL.md

 # Arch Install

-You can also follow the installation instructions on the [Archlinux](https://wiki.archlinux.org/index.php/Installation_guide) website.
+My personal arch install process.
+The Archlinux installation instructions can also be viewed on the [Archlinux](https://wiki.archlinux.org/index.php/Installation_guide) website.
+This is **highly recommended** and the best way to setup Archlinux.

 ## Preparation